Argonautica: Episodic epic

 The Ptolemaic setting makes sense of many of the poet's enigmatic choices.
 Thus for example the final cluster of aitia is not an arbitrary addition but neatly associates the story's end with the beginning of Greek settlement in Egypt.

 The island of Thera was the mother city of Cyrene and symbolized Greek settlement of Libya.
 Aegina was once home to the Argonauts Peleus and Telamon, exiled thence for murdering their brother, thus symbolizing the Greek diaspora.
 The island of Anaphe is where the Aitia of Callimachus begins with a tale of the Argonauts, and his final aition is in Alexandria, so that Argonauticas progression from Iolcus to Anaphe becomes part of a cycle: "Taken together these two poems de facto complete the prophecy that begins in a mythic past."

 Any apparent weaknesses in characterization can also be explained in the Ptolemaic setting – the story isn't really about Jason or about any of the Argonauts, as individuals, but about their historic role in establishing a Greek destiny in Libya.

 Argonauticas original audience of ethnic Greeks would have glimpsed their own migrant history in the motley Greek crew of the Argo, and similarly Hellenized Egyptians would have glimpsed themselves in the Colchian diaspora depicted in Book 4.
 According to Herodotus, Colchis was colonized by Egyptians (see details in Itinerary).
 In that case, the Colchian fleets that settle in and around Greece may be thought to prefigure the Greek colonization of Egypt.

 Apollonius conflates Greek and Egyptian mythology.
 Islands symbolized creation in the Egyptian scheme of things, being associated with the ground emerging from the Nile floods.
 Thera and Anaphe, as emergent islands, are recreations of the myth.

 Egyptians considered Libya's western desert to be the land of the dead.
 The Sun, who traversed the sky in a boat during the day, returned at night in the same boat via the underworld, a cycle associated with cosmic life and death.

 The stranding of the Argonauts on the Libyan coast, their carrying of Argo across the desert and the deaths there of Mopsus and Canthus give a Greek perspective to this Egyptian symbolism, with the Golden Fleece figuring as a solar emblem.
 Thus the action of the Argonautica can seem highly organized, as an attempt to soften the boundaries between Alexandria's indigenous ethnic population and its immigrant Greeks, by means of a shared mythology and worldview.

 Other issues

-Though critics have concentrated on Homeric echoes in Argonautica, direct borrowings from tragedy, such as Euripides' Medea, can be found.
+Though critics have concentrated on Homeric echoes in Argonautica, direct borrowings from tragedy, such as Euripides's Medea, can be found.
 Argonautica is often placed in a literary tradition that leads to the Ancient Greek novel.
-Apollonius chooses the less shocking versions of some myths, having Medea, for example, merely watch the murder of Absyrtus instead of murdering him herself.
+Apollonius chooses the less shocking versions of some myths, having Medea, for example, merely watch the murder of Apsyrtus instead of murdering him herself.
 The gods are relatively distant and inactive throughout much of the epic, following the Hellenistic trend to allegorize and rationalize religion.